 I store several containers of bone broth in the freezer.
 I order my bones through our local raw food co-op and store them in a dedicated freezer.

 Cost and Storage of My Veggie Mix for Dogs

 COST: It costs less than $25 to pick up all of the ingredients for my natural vegetable supplement and I was able to make enough to last almost a month.
 Instead of spending $100 a month, I'm spending $25 a month, which is well within my budget.
 At the moment, only Sydney is getting the vegetable blend.
 I will be creating a larger batch later this month and adding it to all of our dogs' food.

-STORAGE: The supplement is ladled into 2-cup capacity Rubbermaid containers; each container holds 1-pound of supplement.
-I store the supplement in the freezer until needed.
+STORAGE: The supplement is ladled into Ball glass containers containers.
+I store the veggie mix in the freezer until needed.

 DISCLAIMER: My recipe is similar to several recipes available online that have been created by raw feeders.
 The ingredients I used are a blend of information from our holistic veterinarian, my friends Tina B and Nikki R, and a raw feeder I follow named Kayak S.